mendix/docs/content/en/docs/refguide/mobile/best-practices/incremental-synchronization.md

 - Incremental Sync does not speed up the initial synchronization.
 - If you are using this pattern for multiple entities, you can track the individual synchronization dates as different attributes of the SyncHelper object.
 - The *SyncHelper* object is best stored in the offline database using synchronization mode *Never* because this way it is cleared when the database is reset to trigger a full synchronization afterwards.
-- Instead of using a *SyncHelper* it is also possible to retrieve the most recent changeDate from the offline database.
-This can, however, lead to issues when committing and synchronizing a change from the offline client.
+- Instead of using a *SyncHelper* it is also possible to retrieve the most recent *changedDate* from the offline database.
+However, this can lead to issues when committing and synchronizing a change from the offline device.

+This pattern was developed by our MVP Marcel Groeneweg.
+You can watch him explain it in [this video](https://www.mendix.com/videos/lightning-fast-native-sync-for-large-data-sets/).